Methadone (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using buprenorphine, butorphanol, nalbuphine, or pentazocine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, gallbladder problems, pancreas problems, or trouble urinating.
-Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or mental problems.
-Also tell your doctor if you have a history of alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as long QT syndrome), breathing or lung problems (such as asthma or COPD), gallbladder problems, pancreas problems, stomach or bowel problems, or trouble urinating.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.